DARDO: Installation

 DARDO is installed in an enclosed turret with two different mounts: the Type A with 440-round internal and 292-round under-deck magazines; and Type B with only the 440-round internal magazine (Type B requires no deck penetration).
 However, the most recent OTO Twin 40L70 Compact's brochure nominates 736-round magazine for Type A and 444-round magazine for Type B, both feature deck non-deck penetration or with deck penetration.

 The newest Marlin 40 variant has no deck penetration, having a sole internal magazine for 80 ready-to-fire rounds.

 Other versions

 DARDO Compact mounting on Peruvian navy landing platform dock, BAP Pisco (AMP-156).

 Compact

 The OTO Twin 40L70 Compact is the current marketing name for the DARDO.
 Option for a stealth cupola is available to reduce the gun mount's RCS.
-They comes in Type A version with 736 round magazine & Type B version with 444 round magazine.
+They come in Type A version with 736 round magazine & Type B version with 444 round magazine.
 Both the Type A and Type B mounting can be installed above-deck (non-penetrating) or with below-deck magazine.
 The compact mounting has maximum fire rate of 600 round/min (300 round/min × 2).
 A kit to upgrade Compact mounting to Fast Forty standard is available.

 Single Fast Forty mounting on Kuwaiti navy Um Al Maradim-class missile boat, Al Fahaheel (P3721).